Basic Education High School No. 4 Ahlone

-Basic Education High School No. 4 Ahlone (အခြေခံ ပညာ အထက်တန်း ကျောင်း အမှတ် (၄) အလုံ; commonly known as Ahlone 4 High School; formerly Cushing High School) is a public high school in Yangon.
+Basic Education High School No. 4 Ahlone (အခြေခံ ပညာ အထက်တန်း ကျောင်း အမှတ် (၄) အလုံ; commonly known as Ahlone 4 High School; formerly Cushing High School) is a public high school in Yangon, Myanmar.
 The school is located at 57, Lower Kyeemyindaing Road, in Ahlone Township.
 The school's main building is a landmark protected by the city, and is listed on the Yangon City Heritage List.
 This school offers education from kindergarten to twelfth grade.

 History

 Ahlone Upper 4 (Ahlone Cushion School) was a prominent school in the early Colonial Era.
 Cushion School had only 17 students when the American Baptist Mission established the United Christian High School on May 28, 1872.
 In 1894, the University of Calcutta began teaching undergraduate exams and was renamed Baptist College.
 In 1909, BA was promoted.
 The school is also known as Cushion High School after its principal, Mr. JN Cushing (1894-1906).